xiu10086/RCF/README.md

 # Explanation
 To verify the effectiveness of our method, we provide the model trained on the Office-Home and Office31 datasets along with the associated verification code.
-And we will release all source code if the paper is accepted.
 # Environment
 - Python 3.6
 - cuda9.2 + cudnn7.6.3